 So, what should we do?

-Unfortunately, this is a hard position to be in and it will get worse before it gets better.
+Unfortunately, this is a hard position to be in.
+It will get worse before it gets better.

 Gaining Muscle Is A Really Slow Process

-Welcome to natural bodybuilding, would you like some whine with that cheese?
+Welcome to natural bodybuilding!
+Would you like some wine with that cheese?